-Profile: UPM Vice Chancellor Prof. Datuk Dr. Mohd Fauzi b.
+Profile: UPM Vice Chancellor Prof. Dato' Dr. Mohd Fauzi b.
 Hj Ramlan

 Born as the 2nd child to a housewife-mother in Kota Tinggi on 15th Oct 1960, he started his primary education at Sekolah Kebangsaan Bukit Lintang, Kota Tinggi, Johor before entering the residential school of Sekolah Datuk Abdul Razak (SDAR) in Seremban for his secondary education.

 His illustrious journey in the academic world started with a Diploma in Agriculture from Universiti Pertanian Malaysia (UPM), followed by a Bachelor of Science in Agronomy from Iowa State University, USA, a Master of Science from Louisiana State University, USA and a PhD (Biology) from the University of York, United Kingdom.

 As an academic, he has served as a Professor in the field of agriculture at Universiti Putra Malaysia where he started lecturing on 29th April 1986.

 Given his interest and active role on the question of student personality development, he was appointed the Director of the Student Affairs and Development Division of the Higher Education Department of the Ministry of Higher Education on 1st Oct 2006.